sven-m/itude-mobile-nodejs-mobbl-generator/README.md

     prompt: Class prefix:  MOB

 This will create two project folders named `my-new-ios-project` and `my-new-android-project` in the directory `/path/to/folder/relative/path/to/other/folder`.
 It is also possible to enter an absolute path (in which case the current directory is not used).
 The directory has to exist.

+**NOTE:**
+If you're having trouble inputting text because of a cursor jumping around your terminal: Make your terminal window wider, this will fix the problem.
+We're working on a better solution in the mean time.